tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/5.0_sql_crdt/README.md

 In this tutorial, we will learn how to write SQL scripts in TApp development.

-The goal of this step would be:
+The business goal of this step would be:
 - User can get free test token using Faucet
 - User can create a task then stored in database
 - User can edit a task then save changes